sm18lr88/GUI_To_Predict_Diabetes_From_Voice_Analysis/README.md

 pip install -r requirements.txt
 ```

-You may have trouble installing one of the requirements (praat-parselmouth).
-In Windows, try using VS Build Tools to install it.

 Usage
 To start the Streamlit application, navigate to the project directory in your terminal and run:
 ```